Different Coalescence Sources of Light Nuclei Production in Au-Au Collisions at $\sqrt{s_{NN}}=3$ GeV: The coalescence model

 Approximating the gaussian form of the momentum-dependent kernel function to be $\delta$ function form and after integrating $\bm{p}_1$, $\bm{p}_2$, $\bm{p}_3$ and $\bm{p}_4$ in Equation~(\ref{eq:MHe4}), we can obtain { \arraycolsep{0.2pt} }

-Substituting Equations.~(\ref{eq:AHe4-fin}) and (\ref{eq:MHe4-fin}) into Equation~(\ref{eq:fHe4}), we have { \arraycolsep{0.2pt} } We finally have the Lorentz invariant momentum distribution { \arraycolsep{0.2pt} } where $m$ is the nucleon mass.
+Substituting Equations~(\ref{eq:AHe4-fin}) and (\ref{eq:MHe4-fin}) into Equation~(\ref{eq:fHe4}), we have { \arraycolsep{0.2pt} } We finally have the Lorentz invariant momentum distribution { \arraycolsep{0.2pt} } where $m$ is the nucleon mass.

-As a short summary of this section, we want to state that Equations.~(\ref{eq:pt-Lj2h}, \ref{eq:pt-Lj3h}, \ref{eq:pt-He4}) show the relationship of light nuclei with primordial hadronic bodies in momentum space in the laboratory frame.
-They can be directly used to calculate the yields and $p_T$ distributions of light nuclei measured extensively at experiments as long as the primordial hadronic momentum distributions are given.
-In the case of ignoring the mass differences of primordial hadrons, Equations.~(\ref{eq:pt-Lj2h}) and (\ref{eq:pt-Lj3h}) return to our previous results for $d$, $t$ and $^3$He in Refs.~\cite{RQWang2021PRC,XYZhao:2022PRC}.
+As a short summary of this section, we want to state that Equations~(\ref{eq:pt-Lj2h}, \ref{eq:pt-Lj3h}, \ref{eq:pt-He4}) show the relationship of light nuclei with primordial hadronic bodies in momentum space in the laboratory frame.
+They can be directly used to calculate the yields and $p_T$ distributions of light nuclei formed via different coalescence channels as long as the primordial hadronic momentum distributions are given.
+In the case of ignoring the mass differences of primordial hadrons, Equations~(\ref{eq:pt-Lj2h}) and (\ref{eq:pt-Lj3h}) return to our previous results for $d$, $t$ and $^3$He in Refs.~\cite{Wang:2020zaw,Zhao:2022xkz} where only nucleon coalescence was considered.